 What is the CHISQ.DIST.RT Function?

-The CHISQ.DIST.RT Function is categorized under Statistical functions.
+The CHISQ.DIST.RT Function is categorized under Excel Statistical functions.
 It will calculate the right-tailed probability of a chi-square distribution.
 We use this function to compare observed and expected values.
 So, the χ2 distribution is associated with an χ2 test.

-In financial analysis, the function can be to find out and compare observed and expected values.
-For example, we can find out a link between our revenues and the geographical location of our customers.
+In financial analysis, the function can be used to find out and compare observed and expected values.
+For example, we can find a link between our revenues and the geographical location of our customers.

-If we get a small value from the chi-square table, it means that there is not much of a relationship between the two given variables.
+If we get a small value from the chi-square table, it means that there is not much of a relationship between two given variables.
 However, if we get a larger value, it indicates a greater relationship between the two variables.